 The four-story tong lau, or Hong Kong shophouse, was built in the 1930s with a mixture of Art Deco and classical elements.
 It’s one of the few remaining pre-war architectures of its kind in Hong Kong.
 The curved balustrade and deep veranda make it stand out among neighbouring buildings.

-T.O.P. and Langham Place are for higher-end street fashions while Argyle Centre is a shopping mall for cheaper finds.
+T.O.P. and Langham Place are for higher-end street fashions, while Argyle Centre is a locally styled shopping mall for cheaper finds.

-Sin Tat Plaza is a hub for all smartphone-related accessories and cheap second-hand cell phones.
+Meanwhile, Sin Tat Plaza is a hub for all smartphone-related accessories and cheap second-hand cell phones.
+If you don’t want to venture out to Sham Shui Po to the famed Golden Computer Centre, this is a great option.

 Mong Kok street food